Privacy Notice for Staff

 The University may need to disclose the personal data of employees to organisations contracted to work on its behalf, which could include its pension providers, insurers or professional advisors such as lawyers or auditors and Uniforum.
 The University may also disclose data to external organisations undertaking market research or academic researchers provided no personal data is published.
 In certain circumstances the University passes the personal data of employee debtors to an external debt collection agency if the University has been unable to recover the debt by normal internal financial or HR processes.

-The University has a statutory requirement to disclose employee personal data to the Higher Education Funding Council for England (HEFCE) and the Higher Education Statistics Agency (HESA - you can access their Data Protection Notice on this link) and/or their nominees/successors.
+The University has a statutory requirement to disclose employee personal data to the Higher Education Funding Council for England (HEFCE) and the Higher Education Statistics Agency (HESA) and/or their nominees/successors.
 The HESA return does not include any names of staff or contact details.
 The University may also disclose personal data to HEFCE and its partner bodies during the Research Excellence Framework (REF).
-The University provides anonymised data to UCEA, XpertHR or appropriate HEIs for benchmarking purposes.
+The University processes your data, including salary information for benchmarking and provides anonymised or coded data to UCEA, XpertHR or appropriate HEIs.

 Data Sharing with Third Parties